-By invitation.
-Offered by the staff of the ATS Commission on Accrediting, this workshop is for ATS member schools with evaluation visits scheduled in the next two to three years.
+By invitation; Offered by the staff of the ATS Commission on Accrediting, this workshop is for ATS member schools with evaluation visits scheduled in the next two to three years.
 It provides contexts and opportunities for participants to engage with one another and with the staff to obtain experience and tools for constructing appropriate, adequate, and effective institutional self-studies in preparation for comprehensive and initial evaluation visits.
-This will be the only self-study workshop offered during this academic year; schools are invited to send up to two participants.
+Schools are invited to send up to two participants.
 Registration is free of charge, but schools will be responsible for payment of travel and housing expenses for their representatives.

 By nomination of academic dean.
 Designed for faculty who have completed their first or second year in an ATS member school, this event will address the unique vocation—both individual and corporate—of theological educators.
 Academic deans will reflect on what they have learned from working with faculty, and faculty members will share their experiences of surviving and thriving as theological educators.

-By invitation.
-The class of 2014–15 Henry Luce III Fellows in Theology will meet to present summaries of their research and to engage in an interdisciplinary discussion of their projects with conversation facilitators and invited guests.
+By invitation; The class of 2015–16 Henry Luce III Fellows in Theology will meet to present summaries of their research and to engage in an interdisciplinary discussion of their projects with conversation facilitators and invited guests.

 By registration; limited to those in their first three years in office.
 Experienced leaders will move new presidents through issues associated with the president’s role as CEO.
 Speakers will address the value in the equilibrium model, institutional advancement, faculty relations, and team building.
 This event is a prerequisite for the ATS Presidential Leadership Intensive Conference offered each January.

-By registration.
-Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
+By registration; Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
 Conference sessions cover topics featured in the Handbook for Seminary Presidents, with most topics covered at least once during the course of a three-year curriculum rotation.
-The Seminar for New Presidents in ATS Institutions is a prerequisite for attendance at this conference.
+The optional 2017 Women Presidents' Preconference immediately precedes this event.

-By registration.
-The 34th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.
+By registration; The 35th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.

-By registration.
-This conference provides a collegial network for support and information sharing for recruitment officers, admissions directors, financial aid officers, registrars, deans of students, housing staff, and career services staff.
+By registration; This conference provides a collegial network for support and information sharing for recruitment officers, admissions directors, financial aid officers, registrars, deans of students, housing staff, and career services staff.
 Practical how-to workshops, complemented by broader presentations common to those who work with students, will be the focus.
-This year's theme is Creating Holistic and Seamless Learning Environments in Student Affairs.